ZTC – Zero Textbook Cost Courses

 Credits: 3 Covers line type identification, use of line weights, file management, prototype/template creation using AutoCAD.
 Covers interpretation of industry standards in dimensioning, symbology, drawing notes, scales, and reading working drawings.
 Architecture, engineering, design related, civil/survey, manufacturing, HVAC, and welding are industries discussed in this course.

 Credits: 3 Focuses on basic computer aided drafting skills using the AutoCAD software.
 Includes file management, Cartesian coordinate system & dynamic input, drawing templates, drawing aids, line type and line weights, layer usage, drawing & editing geometric objects, polylines & splines, array, text applications, creating tables, basic dimensioning and Help access.
+This online course is now offered

 Credits: 5 Focuses on basic chemistry and measurement, matter, chemical formulas, reactions and equations, stoichiometry, and thermochemistry.
 This course covers the development of atomic theory culminating in the use of quantum numbers to determine electron configurations of atoms, and the relationship of electron configuration to chemical bond theory and molecular orbital theory.
 The course includes